MrShellcode/-Banner-Grab-Python-Script/README.md

-# Banner Grab Python Script
+## Banner Grab Python Script

+this is our simple TCP client that will grab and store the banner